-After updated government advice urged commuters to travel on bicycles and scooters, the number of people using these vehicles is set to increase, at least until the Coronavirus lockdown ends.
+With climate change in the news and commuters urged to travel on bicycles and scooters, the number of people using these vehicles is likely to increase.

 Councils are already thinking about introducing new cycle lanes to encourage more people to use these social distancing-friendly forms of transport.
 Meanwhile, motorists should also be prepared to start sharing the road with an increasing number of scooters and bicycles.

 Here are some of the things you can do to help everyone stay safe on the roads.

 Cyclists must never feel forced into the gutter by passing vehicles as this could cause them to lose control of their steering or put them at risk of colliding with pedestrians who step out into the road.

 Drivers should refrain from passing cyclists or groups of cyclists on an uphill or downhill slope and should never speed up to overtake.
 The only time vehicles can safely overtake a cyclist, scooter or pedestrian is when the road ahead is straight and clear of oncoming traffic.

 Be wary of cyclists and scooters when making any sort of turn in the road.